What is Noonan syndrome?

-Noonan syndrome affects males and females in all races.
-50–70% of people with Noonan syndrome are of short stature.
-Weight and length at birth are usual normal, but growth slows over time.
+Noonan syndrome both sexes and all races; 50–70% of people with Noonan syndrome are of short stature.
+Weight and length at birth are usually normal, but growth slows over time.
 This is thought to be associated with abnormal levels of growth hormone.

 Noonan syndrome presents with distinctive facial features, such as:

-- Deep philtrum (groove between the nose and mouth)
+- A deep philtrum (groove between the nose and mouth)